mrcoles/emojis-json/README.md

 - `versions` - all emoji release versions in the dataset (in descending order)
 - `tests` - specific codes that can be used to test for support by version number (in descending order)
 - `groups` - data containing group -> subgroup -> emojis
+- `extraTests` - optional extra tests for groups of emojis indepedendent from the main tests that you can do to filter down your results

 NOTE: the code value is a lowercase string of the hex values with multiple character codes separated by underscores.
 This makes it easier to review by eye, I could consider changing this... but you can convert a code into the bytes for an emoji character via: